-en.wikipedia.org/wiki/Protestant Reformation#Conclusion and legacy motive of devotion should wish to have the Psalter or the Breviary for divine offices or the hours of the blessed Virgin; but we most strictly forbid their having any translation of these books.
+en.wikipedia.org/wiki/Protestant Reformation#Conclusion and legacy or the Breviary for divine offices or the hours of the blessed Virgin; but we most strictly forbid their having any translation of these books.

 While the Middle Ages saw some calls for a restoration of a primitive form of Christianity, such as John Wycliffe and John Hus, these groups were driven underground.
 As a result, it is difficult to find any direct links between the restoration movement and these earlier dissenters.
 [3]:13 hol.com/~mikesch/banned.htm